UFC and Boxing World Reacts to Anthony Joshua’s KO [WATCH]

 — D (@darrentill2) December 12, 2020

-Meanwhile, while it was thought beforehand that Tyson Fury might be in attendance to watch Joshua vs. Pulev, the WBC and lineal champ revealed the day prior he was skipping the fight.
+Meanwhile, while it was thought beforehand that boxing superstar Tyson Fury might be in attendance to watch Joshua vs. Pulev, boxing’s WBC and lineal heavyweight champion revealed the day prior he would be skipping the fight.

 Quick update, I will not be attending any boxing this weekend. 👍 pic.twitter.com/9njUsMHvPe